Bromantane (Ladasten)

 Downside Rationale

-Side Effect Profile (2.5/5.0): At the trial dose of 50 to 100 mg/day for 28 days, the Voznesenskaia 2010 cohort reported an approximately 3% AE rate with discontinuation under 1% and zero serious adverse events.
-The most common reports are mild gastrointestinal upset, headache, and transient anxiety in dopamine-sensitive individuals.
-At a low-dose pulse protocol (30 mg morning, non-daily, cycled), which is the one Nick runs, the AE profile is meaningfully thinner because the 11.2-hour half-life and dopamine-biosynthesis mechanism do not accumulate under intermittent dosing.
-The dimension is held at 2.5 because gray-market sourcing introduces variability that is independent of the molecule itself.
-A 2025 European forensic surveillance study documented one illicit sample at 33.2 mg per unit (Vanhee 2025), so an HPLC certificate of analysis on the actual lot is the primary mitigation.
+Bromantane produces mild, infrequent side effects rather than a burdensome profile.
+At the trial dose of 50 to 100 mg/day, the cohort logged about a 3% adverse-event rate with discontinuation under 1% and zero serious events (Voznesenskaia 2010).
+The most common reports are mild gastrointestinal upset, transient headache, and occasional insomnia or restlessness in dopamine-sensitive individuals.
+Under a low-dose cycled protocol the burden is thinner still, because the roughly 11-hour half-life and biosynthesis mechanism do not accumulate on intermittent dosing.
+The genuine variability around Bromantane comes from sourcing, not the molecule: gray-market powders can be mislabeled or off-target on content, and one illicit sample was assayed at 33.2 mg per unit in forensic surveillance (Vanhee 2025), so a certificate of analysis on the actual lot is the main mitigation.

 The overall BioHarmony score reflects the intervention's primary evidence profile.
 These subratings are independent assessments per use case.